rohan-kulkarni-25/simple-number-mcp/README.md

 # Simple Number MCP Server (HTTP)

-A simple HTTP server that takes 3 numbers as input and returns only the first 2 numbers.
+A simple MCP HTTP server that takes 3 numbers as input and returns only the first 2 numbers.

 ## Features

+- MCP-compliant HTTP endpoints
-- Takes 3 numbers as input via HTTP POST
+- Takes 3 numbers as input via tool call
 - Returns only the first 2 numbers
 - Health check endpoint for monitoring
 - Ready for Railway/Render/Vercel deployment